 No new COVID-19 cases reported

-The Centre for Health Protection announced that as of 4pm today, no new confirmed cases of COVID-19 have been recorded, leaving the number of confirmed cases in Hong Kong at 1,025 so far.
+The Centre for Health Protection announced that as of 4pm today, no new confirmed COVID-19 cases have been recorded, leaving the number of confirmed cases in Hong Kong at 1,035 so far.

-The centre again urged members of the public to maintain an appropriate social distance from other people as far as possible in their daily lives to minimise the risk of infection.
+The centre again urged the public to maintain an appropriate social distance from other people as far as possible in their daily lives to minimise the risk of infection.

-They should go out less and avoid social activities such as meal or other gatherings to minimise the risk of an outbreak of clusters emerging in the community.
+People should go out less and avoid social activities such as having meals outside or other gatherings to minimise the risk of coronavirus clusters emerging in the community.

-Given that the COVID-19 situation remains severe and the number of cases reported around the world continues to rise, members of the public are strongly urged to avoid all non-essential travel outside Hong Kong, as well as to maintain at all times strict personal and environmental hygiene.
+Given that the COVID-19 situation remains severe and the number of cases reported around the world continues to rise, members of the public are strongly urged to avoid all non-essential travel outside Hong Kong, as well as maintain strict personal and environmental hygiene at all times.

 For information and health advice on COVID-19, visit the Government's dedicated webpage.